 One of the most notable sailors and naval commanders of the sixteenth century.
 One of the most notable sailors and naval commanders of the sixteenth century.

 Famous American hero, privateer, merchant, smuggler, slave trader…

 The English privateer who later became the governor of the Bahamas.
 He took a big part in suspiring piracy from the Caribbean.

 Buccaneers were pirates who attacked coastal cities and Spanish ships in the Caribbean Sea during the 17th century.
-A strong esprit among buccaneer crews combined with overwhelming numbers, allowed them to win battles and raids.
-Read more about famous buccaneers.
+A high esprit among Buccaneer crews combined with overwhelming numbers, allowed them to win battles and raids.
+Read more about famous Buccaneers.

 Myngs was a Royal Navy sailor, who helped England to defend Jamaica from the Spaniards.
 He had a big influence on many successful buccaneers.

 The Frenchman was the cruelest buccaneer that ever lived.
 With his fleet, he managed to conquer several big Spanish towns.

 Morgan was certainly the most famous buccaneer, a great leader and a hero of England.
 A man who was so brave and successful that even his enemies praised him.